Ivo-Balbaert/The_Way_to_Jai/book/31_Working with threads.md

 This also means that you **cannot have deadlocks** in your program!
 The reason is that deadlocks can only happen when two mutexes are acquired in opposite order, which is not possible if you only allow one order.

 ## 31.4 Building a program using OpenGL, macros and threads
-> Remark: This example was made by Nuno Afonso, and discussed in his YouTube video series 'The Joy of Programming in Jai", part 11: Advanced Compilation.
+> This example was made by Nuno Afonso, and discussed in his YouTube video series 'The Joy of Programming in Jai", part 11: Advanced Compilation.

 In this example, we start from 30.6_build_and_run.jai, to which we have only added 4 lines.
 While compiling, we are showing an SDL window with title "Compiling..." and a grey background.
 When the compiler emits the COMPLETE message, we change the window title to "Success!" and the background to green.
 To accomplish this, OpenGL is used to show the windows in a separate (GUI) thread from the main thread, using macros as well.
 See it in action: `jai 31.2_build_threads.jai`